Mark-Eugene-Barasu/jQuery-with-Angie/README.md

 So, it is best practice to inject the jQuery CDN link at the bottom of body element, But before the link to JavaScript.

-now, if you inject the jQuery CDN link in the head, it will not work unless you type
+now, if you inject the jQuery CDN link in the head, it will not work unless you type.

     $(document).ready(function(){